MaZderMind/dynamic-gstreamer-pipelines-cookbook/05-add-and-remove-network-sink.md

 This Experiment is very similar to [Adding and Removing RTP-Sources](04-add-and-remove-network-source.md), but the most important differences are highlighted as such:

- 1. tee and requres link
+ 1. tee & allow-not-linked
+ 2. optional internal playback sink
- 2. queue
+ 3. queue after tee
+ 4. network host & port
+ 5. blocking pad probe